AureliiiieP/DeepLabv3-Pytorch/README.md

 <img src="doc/curves.png"/>

-- Inference images on few samples (train, validation).
+- Inference images on few samples (train, validation) to visualize and monitor training progress.
 Frequency can be set in config file.

+<img src="doc/training_monitoring.png"/>

 - Copy of config.yml used for reproducibility

-<img src="doc/training_monitoring.png"/>

 ### Example of results ###
 Example of inference :